Unruh-Fulling effect in nonlocal field theory: The role of Unruh decomposition: Discussions

-The present work can be categorised as a survey where we review all the controversies regarding the nonlocal UF effect and bring in a new line of thought such as whether the nonlocal UF effect depends on the choice of the mode solutions and a particular quantisation of the field.
-Our work demonstrates that these factors indeed play a significant role in determining the fate of the nonlocal UF effect.
-We do not claim that our venture may resolve the long standing debate regarding the UF effect in nonlocal theories, rather we comment that studies related to the nonlocal UF effect cannot be fit under a single umbrella.
-Seeing the intriguing yet diverse results, one should continue to investigate the effects of all the constituent parameters of all possible nonlocal theories in this regard.
+The present work can be categorized as a survey where we review the controversies regarding the nonlocal UF effect and bring in a new line of thought, whether the nonlocal UF effect depends on the choice of a particular quantization of the field.
+Our work demonstrates that different quantization mechanisms yield nonidentical results in the context of nonlocal field theories.
+It also portrays that choice of field quantization plays a significant role in determining the thermal nature of a system and the outcome of nonlocal UF effect.
+We do not claim that our findings may resolve the long-standing debate, rather we comment that studies related to the nonlocal UF effect cannot be fit under a single umbrella.
+In this regard, recognizing the intriguing yet diverse results, one should continue to investigate the effects of all the constituent parameters of possible nonlocal models.
 It would be important to investigate the nonlocal effects in the context of quantum entanglement, entanglement harvesting between the two uniformly accelerating detectors within the present setup.
 The work is under progress.